ajithkvp/GITS/README.md

 #### gits unstage
 This command moves files from staging area to the working directory.
 These untracked files will not be considered for the upcoming commits.
 The function filenames as input to move from staging area to working directory and returns True for successful execution or False with an exception.

+### gits describe
+This command in Git is used to provide a human-readable name for a specific commit.
+It's often used to get a descriptive label for a commit, such as a version number or release name.
+This can be helpful for identifying and communicating the state of a particular commit in your Git repository.

 Note: More functionality are being added to this project.
 Please refer to the 'issues' tab for more information.
 In case you want to contribute to this project , please refer to 'Contributing.md' file.